anthonymathenge/anthonymathenge/README.md

 # 👋 Hi there, I'm Anthony Mathenge

 Welcome to my GitHub!
-I'm a Cybersecurity enthusiast, Data Coordinator, and an aspiring ServiceNow Developer based in Cardiff, UK.
+I'm a Data Coordinator and an aspiring ServiceNow Developer based in Cardiff, UK.
 I have a strong foundation in IT systems, cybersecurity operations, and data analysis — and I'm continuously expanding my technical expertise to build impactful solutions.

 ## 🔥 About Me
 - 🎓 BSc (Hons) Computer Science Graduate — Swansea University (2024)